ToddyTheNoobDud/UniversalSearch/README.md

 <h1 align="center"> Starting With The Handler / other stuff </h1>
 This Bot is oficially made from scratch but based on RileCraft's discord bot template [https://github.com/RileCraft/DiscordBot-Template] |
 Mostly changes made on the handler will be bug fixes, Optimizations, Faster code, etc...
-Everyone can use the code! no need to ask for permission, you can use it for free
+Everyone can use the code! no need to ask for permission, you can use it for free (optional, but i would be happy if you credit me)

 <h1 align="center"> What will be ideia? </h1>